-If you come across pests or damage on your perfect basil leaves, it can be disheartening.
-Instead of turning to Sevin dust, which may harm the plant, consider using one of the safer alternatives suggested below.
-These options will effectively eliminate the pests while still maintaining the beauty and fragrance of your basil.
+If you ever come across pests or damage on your beloved basil leaves, it can be disheartening.
+Instead of using Sevin dust, which could potentially harm the plant, you may want to look into using one of the safer alternatives suggested below.
+These alternatives will effectively get rid of the pests without compromising the appearance and fragrance of your basil.

 Can you use Sevin dust on basil?
 While it is recommended for use on vegetables, fruits, lawns, and ornamentals, Sevin dust should not be directly applied to a basil plant.
 Basil is a tender herb that will not take well to this synthetic chemical pesticide, and it is very difficult to completely remove the residue before consuming.